FAnderl/RF_svalbard/README.md

    	NOTES:
    		There are several conditions that have to be fullfilled for the script to work properly:
-   		 (1) only data files of one recording session can be in the specified path AND the subdirectories (IT 			will not work otherwise)
+   		 (1) only data files of one recording session can be in the specified path AND the subdirectories (it will not work otherwise)
    		 (2) only data sets for which the FIRST immediate successive data file (12+1.) is present in the specified path are processed
    		 (3) The plots should be saved manually from the pyplot-plots for best quality; however 1600dpi-png 			are saved to the respective subfolders